Skip to main content Scroll Top

 ABF Ingredients200,000Yeast production, food additives

-Please note that the figures above are approximate and may vary based on annual production and market demands.
+Consumption figures are approximate and may vary depending on annual production and market conditions.

 India1,539,140Maritime shipping